 The deck is maintenance free and reversible, with the advanced VFX Shock Absorption system which minimizes impact and provides the ideal comfort and support.

 You get speeds up to 12 mph and incline up to 15%, which helps you change up your workouts.
+The running area is 20" x 58" which is fine for most users, but if you are over 6 feet tall or just want some more room to stretch out, the up-level L8 is a better option.

 As we mentioned, you get a ton of customization which is not common in residential versions of commercial treadmills.
 The most appealing of these customizable options is the console selection.